jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-In this case, SBDG lets you declare the `@identifier` JSON metadata field to inform the framework what to use as the identifier for the object.
+In this case, [spring-boot-gemfire-name] lets you declare the `@identifier` JSON metadata field to inform the framework what to use as the identifier for the object.